-Zverev books emotional return to Paris semi-finals
+Ruud beats Rune to book semi-final against Zverev

 |Coverage: Live text and radio commentaries of selected matches across BBC Radio 5 Sports Extra, the BBC Sport website and app

-Alexander Zverev booked an emotional return to the French Open semi-finals with a hard-fought win over unseeded Argentinian Tomas Martin Etcheverry.
+A sluggish Rune grew into the match but was unable to stop Ruud reaching a third career Grand Slam semi-final.

+Ruud will play Alexander Zverev, who beat Tomas Martin Etcheverry to cap an emotional return to Roland Garros.

-The German, 26, left Roland Garros in a wheelchair last year after badly damaging ankle ligaments in his semi-final against Rafael Nadal, an injury that sidelined him for several months.
+The German, 26, left the tournament in a wheelchair last year after badly damaging ankle ligaments in his semi-final against Rafael Nadal, an injury that sidelined him for several months.

-The 22nd seed will face either Casper Ruud or Holger Rune in the last four.

-Norwegian fourth seed Ruud, beaten by Nadal in last year's final, and Danish sixth seed Rune round off the quarter-finals on Court Philippe Chatrier from 19:15 BST.

-Zverev, spurred on by the crowd chanting his nickname 'Sascha', was pushed hard by the unheralded world number 49 but eventually prevailed after three hours and 25 minutes.
+Zverev, spurred on by the crowd chanting his nickname 'Sascha', was pushed hard by unheralded world number 49 Etcheverry but eventually prevailed after three hours and 25 minutes.

 After the pair embraced warmly at the net, Zverev let out a huge roar in celebration at securing a sixth Grand Slam semi-final appearance.